xxks-kkk/circle/README.md

 A code snippet management tool that meant to be extreme lightweight, powerful, and portable

 ## Why circle?

+**In short: I hate GUI, and how commerical tool handle my snippet data: hiding it inside the app**

 This is a hobby project when I started my career as a *professional* programmer at IBM.
 I should have but never used a code snippet management tool before, and I think it is time to develop my own code base in order to improve work efficiency.
 I tired some code snippet management tools but I was bugged out by their program size, GUI, and incapibility to meet my needs.
 So, I want to develop one on my own, and at the same time, hone my programming skills.

 ## What is target for circle?